-Case in point – Plant Based.
-In their search for more protein, consumers are looking for non-meat sources to blend into their daily meals, with many “plant based” eater citing health as the key factor for this decision.
-As of, 2017, nearly 30% of Europeans stated they intend to eat less meat in the next five years and 40% of them said the reason for doing so was health, followed by animal welfare cited by 17% of consumers.
-But “less meat” does not mean “no meat”, and the most successful vegan products are those targeted towards a variety and indulgence seeking “omnivore” rather than purely vegan consumers.
+Case in point – Plant-Based.
+In their search for more protein, consumers are looking for non-meat sources to blend into their daily meals, with many “plant-based” eaters citing health as the key factor for this decision.
+As of 2017, nearly 30% of Europeans stated that they intend to eat less meat in the next five years and 40% of them said the reason for doing so was health, followed by animal welfare cited by 17% of consumers.
+But “less meat” does not mean “no meat”, and the most successful vegan products are those targeted towards a variety-and- indulgence-seeking “omnivore”, rather than to purely vegan consumers.

-Yet, we will continue to see Gut Health as the most important trend in health and wellness as scientific findings about the mind-body connection to the microbiome, meet consumers interest in better digestion, physical and mental wellness.
+Yet, we will continue to see Gut Health, as the most important trend in health and wellness as scientific findings about the mind-body connection to the microbiome, meet consumers’ interest in better digestion, physical and mental wellness.
 Per a Kerry Group 2019 research, 19% of consumers seeking to change their diet, are doing so to improve their gut health.
-The report also stated that 68% of consumers are interested in consuming food with immunity boosting benefits at breakfast, a number who has probably increased following the pandemic.
+The report also stated that 68% of consumers are interested in consuming food with immunity-boosting benefits at breakfast, a number that has probably increased following the pandemic.